Huntsville Young Professionals

 4.4.
 Executive Coordinator: The Executive Coordinator will create the BoD meeting agendas.
 The Executive Coordinator will provide the agenda to the President for review at least three (3) days before the meeting.
 The Executive Coordinator will record BoD meeting minutes.
 The Executive Coordinator will provide minutes to the BoD within three (3) days of the previous BoD meeting.
 The Executive Coordinator will direct BoD members to track their attendance and provide BoD member status.
 The Executive Coordinator may be assigned special projects or other duties as necessary.

 4.5.
-Marketing Coordinator: The Marketing Coordinator will develop and execute the external facing components of HYP as directed by the BoD (e.g. website, email, Facebook, Instagram, etc.).
+Executive Marketing Coordinator: The Marketing Coordinator will develop and execute the visual communications of HYP as directed by the BoD.
+The duties of the Marketing Coordinator include but are not limited to creating graphics, presentations, and branding, updating the website, and sending out the newsletter.
+The Marketing Coordinator will work closely with the Social Media Coordinator.
 The Marketing Coordinator may be assigned special projects or other duties as necessary.

-4.7.
-Removal of an Executive Officer from their Position: Executive Officers are subject to continual evaluation by the other Executive Officers.
-An Executive Officer may be removed from their Executive Officer position if it is a unanimous decision by the remaining Executive Officers.
-The other Executive Officers will approach the Executive Officer in question with their concerns prior to their removal decision.

 4.8.
-Executive Officers on Probation: If an Executive Officer is on probation (Article 3.7) the BoD will vote on the removal of the officer from their position as well as the removal of the BoD member from the BoD with two separate votes.
+Removal of an Executive Officer (herein referred to as EO) from their Position: EOs are subject to continual evaluation by the other EOs.
+An Executive Officer (EO) may be removed from their Executive Officer (EO) position if it is a unanimous decision by the remaining EOs.
+The other EOs will approach the EO in question with their concerns prior to their removal decision.

 4.9.
+Executive Officers on Probation: If an EO is on probation (Article 3.7), the BoD will vote on the removal of the officer from their position as well as the removal of the BoD member from the BoD with two separate votes.

-Power to Appoint other Officers and Agents: The President will have the power to appoint other Executive Officers and agents as deemed necessary for the transaction of the business of HYP or to fill the vacancy of an Executive Officer position.
-Within 90 calendar days, appointee will be voted on by BoD to fill the Executive Officer vacancy for the remainder of the calendar year.
+4.10.
+Power to Appoint other Officers and Agents: The President will have the power to appoint other EOs and agents as deemed necessary for the transaction of the business of HYP or to fill the vacancy of an EO position.
+Within 90 calendar days, the appointee will be voted on by BoD to fill the EO vacancy for the remainder of the calendar year.

 5.1.
 Nomination of New Recruits: The BoD members will provide nominations for New Recruits within 45 calendar days of the application deadline.
 The consent of any applicant must be obtained before their name is placed in nomination.
 The applicant must contractually agree that the bylaws have been read and understood.

 5.2.
-Selection of New Recruits: A final list of applicants will be prepared by the Executive Officers and presented at the March BoD meeting.
+Selection of New Recruits: A final list of applicants will be prepared by the EOs and presented at the March BoD meeting.
 Selected applicants will be interviewed by BoD members between the March and April BoD meetings.

 5.3.
 Election of New Recruits: Voting on the nominations will occur at the April BoD meeting to determine which applicants to invite as New Recruits.
 The New Recruits will be notified within three (3) days of their selection and invited to attend the May BoD meeting.
 New Recruits must respond before April 30th.

 5.5.
-Nomination of Executive Officers: Prior to the March BoD meeting, the Executive Officers will request nominations from the BoD members to fill all Executive Officer positions.
+Nomination of Executive Officers: Prior to the March BoD meeting, the EOs will request nominations from the BoD members to fill all EO positions.
 Once nominated, the BoD member will accept or decline the nomination.
-A BoD member may be nominated for multiple positions but may not hold more than one Executive Officer position at a time.
-An Executive Officer nominee cannot be on probation (Article 3.7).
+A BoD member may be nominated for multiple positions but may not hold more than one EO position at a time.
+An EO nominee cannot be on probation (Article 3.8).
+An EO Nominee must have at least one year of experience as an HYP Board member before being nominated for an Executive Board position unless appointed (Article 4.10).

 5.6.
-Election of Executive Officers: A final list of Executive Officer nominees (Article 4) will be prepared by the President and presented at the March BoD meeting.
-Each voting BoD member is entitled to one vote to elect an Executive Officer nominee to each position.
-Elections will be held in the following order: President, Vice President, Executive Financial Officer, Executive Coordinator, and then, Marketing Coordinator.
-In the event no Executive Officer nominee receives an absolute majority, a run-off vote** will be held.
+Election of Executive Officers: A final list of EO nominees (Article 4) will be prepared by the President and presented by the March BoD meeting.
+Each voting BoD member is entitled to one vote to elect an EO nominee to each position.
+Elections will be held in the following order: President, Vice President, Executive Financial Officer, Executive Coordinator, Executive Marketing Coordinator and then, Executive Social Media Coordinator.
+In the event no EO nominee receives an absolute majority, a run-off vote** will be held.
 In the event of a tie, the President will cast the deciding vote.
 A nominee does get a vote on their own election and can vote for themselves.

 5.7.
-Appointing BoD Members Out of Term: The President will appoint BoD members out of term as the President deems necessary.
+Appointing BoD Members Out of Term: The President reserves the right to appoint BoD members out of term as the President deems necessary.
 The appointment will be voted on by the BoD and approved by a two-thirds (2/3) majority vote of the BoD.
-The appointed individual will be on probation for up to 45 calendar days and will complete the HYP calendar year.
+The appointed individual will be on probation for up to 45 calendar days and will complete the HYP fiscal year.

 6.1.
-BoD Meetings: A quorum is required to call BoD meetings to order (Article 7.2).
-BoD meetings will take place on the second Wednesday of the month unless a change is approved by an absolute majority vote of the BoD and individuals on probation.
+BoD Meetings: BoD meetings will take place on the second Wednesday of the month unless a change is approved by an absolute majority vote of the BoD and individuals on probation.
+A quorum is required to call any vote in a BoD meeting (Article 7.2).

 7.1.
 Absolute Majority: An absolute majority is defined as greater than 50%.